nicolaswill/codeql-workshop-runtime-values-c/session/session.md

   //
   allocSizeExpr = buffer.(Call).getArgument(0) and
   bufferSize = allocSizeExpr.getValue().toInt() and
+  //
+  // Ensure alloc and buffer access are in the same function
   // char *buf  = ... buf[0];
   //       ^^^  --->  ^^^
   // or